By Paul Taylor

 Very soon after I started losing my hair, one of the first things I did was to try and find a quick, simple natural solution.

-So when I read a book which claimed that essential oils could encourage hair regrowth by stimulating scalp circulation, I decided to give it a go.
+So when I read a book which claimed that certain essential oils for hair loss could encourage hair regrowth by stimulating scalp circulation, I decided to give it a go.

-The recommended essential oils for hair loss and improving blood circulation were:
+The recommended essential oils for hair loss and improving circulation were:

-Basil was declared the best stimulator known, with rosemary second.
+Basil was declared the most powerful stimulator known, with rosemary second.
 Almond or sesame seed oils were suggested as the carrier oil.

 The book claimed that just a few months would be needed to prevent further hair loss, restore hair regrowth and improve hair texture.